 Crispy, seasoned fried chicken coated in a tangy homemade Asian inspired orange glaze!
 This Crispy Orange Chicken recipe is easy to make at home and better than takeout!
-If you love this recipe, you will also love this Crispy Chicken Piccata and Orange Honey Roast Chicken!

 I recipe test A LOT.
 I spend the better part of my day in the kitchen developing all the recipes I share with you all.
 Time spent grinding over a hot stove is fun but cooking burnout is real.
 Every home cook knows that breaks are necessary!
 We’re not super humans and ordering a pizza is straight-up mandatory sometimes.